MET New York Guide

 You'll be immersed in ancient Egypt through the Egyptian temple of Dendur, commissioned by Emperor Augustus and dating back to 15 B.C.
 It's the oldest building in New York!
 You can also see a collection of costumes from different eras and take a selfie from its spectacular terrace, overlooking Central Park and the skyscrapers of the city.

-Currently, the MET requires all visitors to make their reservation online before arriving at the museum.
-So to avoid unnecessary hassles and lines, I suggest that it's best to buy your tickets in advance.
-You will be able to visit the museum at your own pace and without rushing.
-This pass also includes all the free public guided tours, which are available in 10 languages, including Spanish!
+Currently, the MET requires all visitors to book online before arriving at the museum.
+So to avoid unnecessary hassles and queues, I suggest that it is best to buy your tickets in advance.
+With the guided tour to the MET in Hellotickets you ensure a place in the group by booking the day that best suits you.

 The wisest thing to do is to buy the ticket online and in advance, due to the high demand that has this temple of art.
 It is one of the most visited places in the Big Apple along with the Empire State Building and the Statue of Liberty, so you could run out of it for the day you want.

-The other two MET Museums: the Breuer and the Cloister
+The other two MET museums: the one on Fifth Avenue and the Cloister

-With this pass, you can visit for three consecutive days the three sites that make up the MET Museum: the main one, The Met on Fifth Avenue; The MET Breuer, specializing in modern and contemporary art, and The Met Cloisters, my favorite.
+You can visit for three consecutive days the three sites that make up the MET Museum: the main one, The Met on Fifth Avenue; The MET Breuer, specializing in modern and contemporary art although it is currently closed, and The Met Cloisters, my favorite.

 A curiosity!
 Look at the orchards and gardens: the plants and trees are the same as those you would have found in a medieval abbey.
 Here everything is cared for in detail.
 In addition, it is located in Fort Tryon Park, a wonderful green lung full of trails overlooking the Hudson River and the George Washington Bridge, which is still an undiscovered corner of New York.